romene/Naturaily-netlify/_posts/2016-06-24-10-entrepreneurs-you-need-to-follow-on-snapchat.md

 title: 10 entrepreneurs you need to follow on Snapchat
 description: >-
   Are you interested in IT?
 Do you want to be up to date with IT gurus?
 Here it is!
 The top 10 list of entrepreneurs that you have to follow on Snapchat!
 slug: entrepreneurs-snapchat
 date: '2016-06-24 10:38:01 +0000'
-category: Social media
+category: Marcin Sulikowski
 author: Marcin Sulikowski
 avatar: /assets/images/marcin.jpg
 image: /assets/images/snapchat_entrepreneurs.jpeg